YetiForceCompany/YetiForceCRM/README.md

 -	Fixed a bug with sending emails for the latest version of PHP.
 -	Fixed Time Control widget.
 -	Fixed Fatal Error that appeared during the installation process [#710] (https://github.com/YetiForceCompany/YetiForceCRM/issues/710)
+-	Fixed verification of configuration.
+-	Fixed filtering of widgets summary.

 **Improvements:**